 Financially preparing for disability

-Even though a disability payment is processed by USC Payroll, the timing for payment could differ from an employee’s regular pay cycle – it depends on when the employee filed their claim and whether Broadspire has everything they need to finalize the claim.
-The most common reason for delayed benefit payments is lack of responsiveness from physicians.
-Employees (or a family member) must ensure that the physician returns all paperwork in a timely manner, otherwise payment will be delayed.
-No payment can be made until Broadspire receives all needed documentation.
+USC Payroll processes a disability payment, but the timing for payment depends on when the faculty or staff member filed their claim and whether Broadspire has everything they need to finalize the claim.
+The most common reason for delayed benefit payments is a lack of responsiveness from physicians.
+The faculty or staff member(or a family member) must ensure that the physician returns all medical documentation to support the disability in a timely manner, otherwise, payment will be delayed.
+No payment can be made until Broadspire receives all documentation.

-California State law requires that all employees be provided with disability insurance.
+California state law requires that all employees be provided with disability insurance.
 The program is funded through employee payroll deductions.

 What is an eligible disability claim?

-How to apply for disability or PFL
+How to apply for disability

-- Disability claims must be submitted no earlier than nine days after the first day of start of disability but no later than 60 days after the start of disability.
+- Disability claims must be submitted no earlier than nine days after the first day of the start of disability but no later than 60 days after the start of disability.

 - Home department name